-- II.B.2.c) demonstrate a strong interest in the education of fellows; ^(Core) - II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core)
+- II.B.2.c) demonstrate a strong interest in the education of fellows; (Core) - II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; (Core)

+II.B.2.e)

+administer and maintain an educational environment conducive to educating fellows; (Core)

+II.B.2.f)

+regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; (Core)

+pursue faculty development designed to enhance their skills

+at least annually: and.
+(Core)

-II.B.2.e) administer and maintain an educational environment conducive to educating fellows; ^(Core) II.B.2.f) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, ^(Core) II.B.2.g) pursue faculty development designed to enhance their skills at least annually; ^(Core) programming de Intent: Faculty development is intended to describe structured eveloped for the purpose of enhancing transference of knowledge, skill, and behavior from the educator to the learner.
+Background and Intent: Faculty development is intended to describe structured programming developed for the purpose of enhancing transference of knowledge, skill, and behavior from the educator to the learner.
 Faculty development may occur in a variety of configurations (lecture, workshop, etc.) using internal and/or external resources.
 Programming is typically needs-based (individual or group) and may be specific to the institution or the program.
 Faculty development programming is to be reported for the fellowship program faculty in the aggregate.

 II.B.2.h) mentor fellows in the application of scientific principles, epidemiology, biostatistics, and evidence-based medicine to the clinical care of patients.
+(Core)

-(Core) II.B.3.
-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Pediatrics or possess qualifications judged acceptable to the Review Committee. ^(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]
+II.B.3.
+Faculty Qualifications

+II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

+II.B.3.b) Subspecialty physician faculty members must:

+II.B.3.b).(1) have current certification in the subspecialty by the

+American Board of Pediatrics or possess qualifications judged acceptable to the Review Committee.
+(Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

-Specialty Background and Intent: The onus of documenting alternate qualifications is the responsibility of the program director.
-For a faculty member without pediatric critical care medicine certification from the ABP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:
+Specialty-Specific Background and Intent: For a faculty member without pediatric critical care medicine certification from the ABP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:

-- completion of a pediatric critical care medicine fellowship program - scholarship within the field of pediatric critical care medicine; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric critical care medicine, and pediatric critical care medicine presentations at national meetings

-- leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric critical care medicine
+- completion of a pediatric critical care medicine fellowship program - scholarship within the field of pediatric critical care medicine; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric critical care medicine, and pediatric critical care medicine presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations current clinical activity in pediatric critical care medicine

-For faculty members who are recent graduates of an ACGME-accredited pediatric critical care medicine program, the Review Committee expects that individual to take and pass the next eligible ABP subspecialty certifying examination.
-If the faculty member is unable to take the next administration of the certifying examination, an explanation must be provided.
+If a faculty member is a recent graduate of a pediatric critical care medicine program, the Review Committee expects that individual to take and pass the next eligible ABP subspecialty certifying examination.
+If the faculty member is unable to take the next administration of the certifying examination, an explanation should be provided.